poee/lol/content/collections/pages/cosmogony.md

 So, to herself Sophia first sighed, then grew weary of singing.
 <br>Then she grew lonely and wept.

-Meanwile, Eris danced and spun, beaming.
+Meanwile, Eris danced and spun.
 Yet her joy soon waned.
 <br>As she reshaped and combined her beloved they ever decayed and dispersed —
 <br>for all change is entropic, and all that is comes to end.